 Alarico says, “Working at Siemens Management Consulting gave me opportunities I wouldn’t have had anywhere else.”

 Our team will be at events all over the world looking for bright candidates to help make real what matters.
 If you're interested in working with some of the biggest talents in consulting, get in touch to find out where we'll be next.

 Meet our people at career fairs, expert discussions, workshops, training sessions and at our flagship event: the SMC Insights Workshop

-Chat to our consultants and get first-hand insights into our global strategic projects
+Chat to our consultants and get first-hand insights into our global strategic and operational projects